aws-amplify/docs/cli-toolchain/quickstart.md

 #### Advanced Configurations

-The `amplify hosting configure` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure advanced settings such as rewrite/redirect URL's, basic auth, custom domain.
+The `amplify configure hosting` command for the Amplify Console option, opens up the AWS Amplify Console browser tab for you where you can configure advanced settings such as rewrite/redirect URL's, basic auth, custom domain.
 **Note**: These advanced settings do not get replicated or cloned  between environments and you'd have to configure them on a per-environment basis.